SharinaS/aws-sam-and-github-actions/README.md

 The application that runs a job from a GitHub Actions workflow.
 A GitHub hosted runner is a virtual machine hosted by GitHub with the runner application installed.

+#### Setup-SAM

+setup-sam is a GitHub Action.
+The GitHub repo for it is [here](https://github.com/aws-actions/setup-sam)

 ## Prerequisites

 * AWS CLI
 * AWS SAM CLI
+* An AWS User with access keys, which the GitHub Actions runner uses to deploy the application.
+The user also requires write access to the S3 bucket.
+    * Note that in most AWS Organizations, if you are not an admin, you'll need to request that a Pipeline User is created for you.
+This is because an SCP should have been attached to or inherited by the OU your account is in to prevent roles from creating users.
-* An Amazon S3 bucket in the working AWS account to store the deployment build package
+* An Amazon S3 bucket in the working AWS account to store the deployment build package - for using `setup-sam`
+* A GitHub account

 ## Steps Taken